nodecosmos/nodecosmos_server/README.md

   sessions: e.g. `ScyllaDb`, `Redis`, `ElasticSearch`, etc. But it can also be app specific e.g.
   `SseBroadcast`, `Locker`, `DescriptionWsPool`, etc.
 * ### Actions (`api/`)
   They represent entry point of the request.
 They are responsible for parsing request or triggering model or model-segment specific logic and returning the response.
 E.g. `update_node_description`, `update_user_profile_image`, etc.
-* ### Segmentation
+* ### Segmentation (`models/<model>/partial_<model>`)
   This is the process of dividing models into segments required by action.
 In Charybdis we can make use of `partial<model>` that returns same things as base model but for subset of model fields.
 Each segment is responsible for a specific task.
 E.g. `UpdateDescriptionNode`, `UpdateProfileImageUser`.
 One benefit of segmentation is to reduce need for full model read before update.
 Instead we can read only data required for authorization and update this fields without reading model beforehand.
-Another benefit of segmentation is that we can have same traits implemented for same model but for different segments.
+Another advantage of segmentation is that we can have same traits implemented for same model but for different segments.
 E.g. `S3` trait for `UpdateProfileImageUser` and `UpdateCoverImageUser`.
 * ### Models (`models/`)
-  They represent data structures that are used to model core application data and implement the business logic.
-If business logic is reusable, it should utilize traits (`models/traits`).
-And accordingly the traits should be implemented by model or the segment.
-E.g. In case same model has multiple s3 related fields `cover_image`, `profile_image` we can have a separate trait for `partial_<model_name>` and implement `S3` trait in it.
+  ORM layer that is used to store core application logic.
+Each model is table in db.
+If logic is reusable, it should utilize traits (`models/traits`).
+If logic is reusable within single model but for it's partials, we should define it in `models/traits/<model>`.
    ```rust
    #[charybdis_model(
      table_name = users,